+The QAD must align with the asset and derivative templates reported in the Solvency UK XBRL submissions (IR.06.02, IR.06.03 and IR.08.01).

 All amounts on each form must be completed as indicated on the form.
 Additional guidance is provided in respect of each form in these instructions.

 Certain figures disclosed on some forms in the return must agree or relate to figures on other forms.

-The Pillar 3 returns must be prepared on the same underlying data as used in the preparation of the UK GAAP reporting or QMA Delta.
-In other words, no adjustment is made in respect of post balance sheet events in the returns unless such an adjustment is made in accordance with UK GAAP for the purpose of the UK GAAP reporting or QMA Delta.
-Furthermore, any adjustments made to technical provisions for Solvency II purposes shall be based on the underlying technical provisions reported in the UK GAAP reporting or QMA Delta.
+The QAD must be prepared on the same underlying data as used in the preparation of the UK GAAP reporting.
+In other words, no adjustment is made in respect of post balance sheet events in the returns unless such an adjustment is made in accordance with UK GAAP for the purpose of the UK GAAP reporting.